molgor/ansible-qemu-kvm/README.md

   </ip>
 </network>
 ```
-Yo may need to change 'enps' for the actual name of your host ethernet interface.
+Yo may need to cha nge 'enps' for the actual name of your host ethernet interface.

 ## Define the specification
 Using *virsh* (a libvirt utility)